mitranim/sb/readme.md

 This is a different type of style library:

-* no "styles", just a blank canvas and layout tools
+* no "styles", just a blank canvas and flexbox layout tools
 * no "elements", just primitive common-sense classes
 * must be copied and pasted; it will never break your application with a "minor" update